TheBlackTuxCorp/IssueCreation/README.md

 # IssueCreation
 A branch for demonstrating issue creation

-Go to http://theblacktuxcorp.github.io/IssueCreation/ and create an issue.
+Go to http://theblacktuxcorp.github.io/IssueCreation/, find a bug, and create an issue here.